vadimerenkov/Aucards/README.md

 ## !
 Warning !

 This is a work of human art.
 No generative AI was used in the process of creation.
-No generative AI is allowed to use this code for any cases.
+No generative AI is allowed to use this code for any purpose.